 Specimen Type

-SNOMED CT drawn from the specimen hierarchy in SNOMED CT SHALL be used for SPM-4 (Specimen type).
+SNOMED CT drawn from the specimen hierarchy in SNOMED CT SHOULD be used for SPM-4 (Specimen type).
 A cross-mapping between HL70487 and SNOMED CT is available at PHIN-VADS. ( see Section-4.6.1 below).

 UCUM

-UCUM (Unified Code for Units of Measure) SHALL be used for reporting units of measure
+UCUM (Unified Code for Units of Measure) SHOULD be used for reporting units of measure

 A table of commonly used example UCUM units for electronic messaging is available here: http://loinc.org/downloads/usage/units .